thosgood/this-weeks-finds/markdown/251-300/week287.md

 (df) (dg) = - (dg) (df)

-The stuff we get forms an algebra: the algebra of "differential forms" for A, which I'll call Ω(A).
+The stuff we get forms an algebra: the algebra of "differential forms" for A, which I'll call \Omega(A).
 And when A is the smooth functions on a manifold, these are the usual differential forms that everyone talks about!